Winthrop University: Honors Program

 Founded in 1960, Winthrop University's Honors Program is among the oldest in the nation.
 Dr. John S. Eells served as the founding director of Winthrop's University Honors Program and was elected the fourth President of the National Collegiate Honors Council in 1970.

-Today over 250 students from each of Winthrop's four degree granting colleges participate in the University Honors Program.
+Today, more than 250 students from each of Winthrop's four degree granting colleges participate in the University Honors Program.
 Honors Program students have access to early registration for classes, may enroll in small honors seminars, and receive honors academic advising.
 Many honors courses are taught at The Honors Center at The Courtyard at Winthrop, which offers a dedicated residence life program for University Honors Program students.
 Students must complete 23 hours of honors coursework, an honors thesis or other culminating experience, a service learning project, and maintain a minimum 3.30 grade point average to graduate with a University Honors Program degree.
 Students who compete these requirements receive honors recognition and honors academic regalia at commencement.

 Ida Jane Dacus Library and Louise Pettus Archives & Special Collections

 Named after Winthrop University's first librarian, the current library building opened in 1969 in response to the university's growth.
-The Ida Jane Dacus Library contains 476,473 volumes, circulates 38,943 items per year, and participates in the Interlibrary loan and PASCAL delivers programs.
+The Ida Jane Dacus Library contains 476,473 volumes, circulates 38,943 items per year, and participates in the interlibrary loan and PASCAL delivers programs.
 The Louise Pettus Archives & Special Collections, housed in a separate structure on Cherry Road, contains original documents, manuscripts, and rare books about Winthrop University's history as well as the state of South Carolina's history, including the Catawba region.
 The academic and administrative affairs of both the Ida Jane Dacus Library and Louise Pettus Archives & Special Collections are overseen by the dean, who reports directly to the provost and executive vice president for academic affairs.